This fun Roll ‘n Dot count and color activity includes some rolling, counting and color identification with a dot!

-This was extremely fun for all 3 my boys.
-It wasn’t as messy as I anticipated, and their faces were priceless; clean-up was fun because which kid doesn’t like to wash up afterwards, because that basically means WATER PLAY!
+This was extremely fun for all 3 of my boys.
+It wasn’t as messy as I anticipated, and their faces were priceless; clean-up was fun because which kid doesn’t like to wash up afterward, because that basically means WATER PLAY!

 How to prep this activity:

 For this game/activity, you’ll need dice, the printable, and the “color type” you’ll be using.
 If you’re using paint, I suggest a peg and cotton balls, I used q-tips – my inspiration came from a very awesome trend called “Dot Art” (Google it for more ideas) – alternatively, for a cleaner activity, use stamps or stickers…

 Or do them all (all at once, or not) – they’ll have a different outcome and I think it’ll be a nice comparison for them to see their “same-but-different” art.

 The plus side to doing it all at once is they’ll get to play around with different textures, I’m just not too sure if stickers will work very well on wet paint.

 The instructions are simple, let your little one roll the dice, count the dots, find the matching number, 1=red, and let them out a dot down, continue until the page is full.
 The point is for them to just have fun and create their very own masterpiece!